Home » Posts tagged 'Julianne Geiger'

 The Oil Refinery Crisis Will Worsen This Winter

-It was only to be expected that many of the world’s refiners would be pinched between low demand for finished products and rising inventories as the pandemic lockdowns continue to stifle activity.
+The Oil Refinery Crisis Will Worsen This Winter It was only to be expected that many of the world’s refiners would be pinched between low demand for finished products and rising inventories as the pandemic lockdowns continue to stifle activity.
 But the warm December that is expected this year is also threatening finished products demand.
-And it’s possible that many of the older, small refiners won’t survive at all.
+And […]

 U.S. Oil, Gas Rigs Fall Below 400 For The First Time Since 1940

-Baker Hughes reported on Friday that the number of oil and gas rigs in the US fell again this week by 34, falling to 374, with the total oil and gas rigs sitting at 614 fewer than this time last year as U.S. drillers scurry to keep their heads above water amid strict stay-at-home orders that caused oil demand to plummet at alarming rates—and oil prices along with it.
+U.S. Oil, Gas Rigs Fall Below 400 For The First Time Since 1940 Baker Hughes reported on Friday that the number of oil and gas rigs in the US fell again this week by 34, falling to 374, with the total oil and gas rigs sitting at 614 fewer than this time last year as […]

 U.S. Oil Companies Are Cutting Production Much Faster Than Expected